ticket-monster-msa/monolith/backend/Readme.md

 This will create a docker image named `ceposta/backend-mysql:latest`.
 This image is the same image that should be on Docker Hub: [https://hub.docker.com/r/ceposta/backend-mysql/](https://hub.docker.com/r/ceposta/backend-mysql/)

 This is the same image used in the deployment scripts.

+If you want the `backend` service before we added scientist/FF impl, checkout this SHA: a07942b